 Monument Geyser Basin is an active hydrothermal area that most visitors to Yellowstone National Park won’t get to see.
 That’s because most visitors won’t pursue the 2.8-mile round trip hike required to reach the basin.
 There is 700 feet of elevation gain standing in the way, as the trail climbs a pine-covered mountainside with views of Mount Holmes and a snaking section of the Gibbon River.
-Unlike more notable geyser basins in the park, there is no boardwalk restricting where visitors are allowed to walk at Monument Geyser Basin.
+Unlike more notable geyser basins in the park, no boardwalk restricting where visitors are allowed to walk at Monument Geyser Basin.
 This gives hikers the freedom to carefully explore the steam vents and pools as they wish.

 The trail is level at the start, allowing you to warm up for the upcoming ascent.
 For almost half a mile, the trail travels beneath a canopy of pines along the west bank of the Gibbon River.
 Grand Loop Road (the route to the trailhead) follows the east bank, and is the only manmade intrusion in sight.

 After heading north up a relatively straight stretch of the river, the trail turns west and shoots uphill, climbing 650 feet over the next 0.8 miles to reach Monument Geyser Basin.
 The steep dirt track passes through a forest of shorter pines that are regrowing from a past wildfire.
 The young lodgepoles allow over-the shoulder views of the Gibbon River as it weaves through a meadow to the north, looking quite like a snake.
 Norris Geyser Basin is partially visible in the forest farther north, and Mount Holmes rises to the northwest.
 This gives you plenty to look at whenever you stop to catch your breath.

 About a tenth of a mile before Monument Geyser Basin, the trail tapers out and offers a new view to the south down a rocky trench toward a lower (and less wavy) section of the Gibbon River.
 Soon after, the forest parts and you will find yourself standing on bleached rocks with steam gushing out of the ground in front of you.
 You have arrived at Monument Geyser Basin.